 For Adventures, Teen, and Pro Programs, instruction begins at approximately 9:00 AM and concludes at approximately 5:00 PM (Monday-Thursday), excluding an hour for lunch and an hour for activities.
-For Junior Adventures AM Programs, instruction begins at approximately 9:00 AM and concludes at approximately 12:30 PM (Monday-Friday).
-For Junior Adventures AM Programs, instruction begins at approximately 1:30 PM and concludes at approximately 5:00 PM (Monday-Friday).
+For Junior Adventures Programs, the camp day begins at approximately 9:00 AM and concludes at approximately 5:00 PM with flexible pickup after 3:00pm (Monday-Friday).

 Instruction concludes at approximately 2:00 pm on Friday allowing Participants to wrap up projects and prepare for the parent open house.

 Overnight Programs: Check-in is 3:00 PM-5:00 PM on the Sunday prior to the start of classroom instruction.
 Friday pick-up is at 3:30 PM, unless purchasing Weekend Stays.
 Some locations may have an adjusted check in time on Sundays

 Day-Only Programs: Check-in is between 8:30 AM and 9:00 AM.
 For Adventures, Teen, and Pro Programs, Pickup is at 5 pm Monday – Thursday, and at 3:30 PM on Friday.

 Participant Pick-up Authorization

 The protocol for pick-up varies by Program.
 For our Adventures and Junior Adventures Programs, the Responsible Adult or other person with written authorization approved in advance by both the Responsible Adult and DMA may pick-up a Participant.
 Individuals picking up the Participant must have valid picture identification (Driver License or Passport) and their names must be on file with DMA on-campus staff.

 Participants in Teen and Adult Program may check themselves out at the end of each day.